 In the 1980s, my Oma’s purchasing habits were quite ahead of the times.
-Were she still alive now, she would be bowled over by the array of products available through subscription purchases now.
+Were she still alive now, she would be bowled over by the array of products available through subscription.

 And it’s not just for coffee and other goods.
-IoT (Internet of Things) and SaaS (Software as a Service) have mostly moved away from the traditional payment model, where a customer makes a one-time product purchase, to the subscription-based business model.
+Internet of Things (IoT) and software as a service (SaaS) have mostly moved away from the traditional payment model, where a customer makes a one-time product purchase, to the subscription-based business model.

-With so many companies transitioning to a subscription-based business model, there is something for everyone—and the fascinating ‘world’s firsts’ show how creative businesses are when adapting to the subscription era.
+With so many companies transitioning to a subscription-based business model, there's something for everyone—and the fascinating ‘world’s firsts’ show how creative businesses are when adapting to the subscription era.